GSA/digitalgov.gov/content/resources/guide-accessibility.md

 # Learn how to edit our pages at https://workflow.digital.gov

 # slug (url path) — changing this requires a redirect
-slug: introduction-accessibility
+slug: advanced-guide-accessibility
 date: 2019-12-04 8:00:00 -0500
-title: "An introduction to accessibility"
+title: "An advanced guide to accessibility"
-deck: "An introduction to accessibility, and why it matters."
+deck: "An advanced guide to accessibility, including what to do, how to do it, and why it matters."
-summary: "An introduction to accessibility, and why it matters."
+summary: "An advanced guide to accessibility, including what to do, how to do it, and why it matters."

 # see all topics at https://digital.gov/topics
 topics: